About the Program

 The department offers graduate study leading to a Master of Arts in English and welcomes applicants aiming to study literature and cultural texts at advanced levels.
 The two-year program allows students to engage in dynamic seminars, teach undergraduates, obtain professional development training for academic conferences and publications and network with contacts across the region.

-Students can choose one of five areas of specialization: American literature, British literature, children’s literature, comparative literature, or rhetoric and writing.
-The program is particularly well-suited for students who anticipate further graduate work in a literature or rhetoric Ph.D. program or intend to teach English in a community college or, after obtaining a credential, in a secondary school.
+The program is particularly well-suited for students who anticipate further graduate work in a literature Ph.D. program or intend to teach English in a community college or, after obtaining a credential, in a secondary school.
 Our graduates have also found success in publishing, editing, non-profit work, and legal professions, demonstrating that while our M.A. students study literature, they also learn skills that transfer beyond academia.

 The department offers a wide range of courses and approaches to studying literature and writing.
-Faculty publications in literature and rhetoric are similarly diverse.
-They include major literary biographies, historical studies, critical analysis from various current perspectives, reviews of and interviews with contemporary writers, and a broad spectrum of original poetry and fiction
+Faculty publications are similarly diverse.
+They include major literary biographies, historical studies, critical analysis from various current perspectives, reviews of and interviews with contemporary writers, and a broad spectrum of original poetry and fiction.

 This program met every expectation—the faculty presented unique course materials that represented decades of experience as well as an abiding interest in a diverse range of literary subjects.